Miranda Kerr on Katy Perry: “I love her”

-Los Angeles – Australian model Miranda Kerr (38) says she gets along very well with US singer Katy Perry (36), the fiancé of her ex-husband Orlando Bloom (44).
+The Australian model Miranda Kerr (38) says she gets along very well with the US singer Katy Perry (36), the fiancé of her ex-husband Orlando Bloom (44).

 “We’re going on vacation together.
 We’re celebrating all the major milestones together, ”Kerr said in a new episode of the Moments with Candace Parker podcast, which was released on Tuesday (local time).
 “I love her.
 I think I can safely say that I love her more than Flynn’s father. ” Flynn Christopher is the son of Kerr and Bloom, who were married from 2010 to 2013.